ACT Police will be enforcing minimum passing with undercover police riding bicycles.

 For the first time in Australia, ACT Police will enforce safe passing of people riding bikes by motor vehicles using under-cover police riding bikes.

-Bicycle NSW calls on NSW Police to join with ACT Police in conducting similar enforcement efforts to help make riding on the road safer NSW.
+While the state holds out for a hero, Bicycle NSW calls on NSW Police to join with ACT Police in conducting similar enforcement efforts to help make riding on the road safer NSW.